Lubenz007/lubenz007.github.io/_posts/2023-05-13-AzureUsage.md

 tags: [azure,usage]     # TAG names should always be lowercase
 ---

+> This will not work for Azure Plan subscriptions.
+> ((400) Subscription scope usage is not supported for current api version.
+Please use api version after 2019-10-01) {: .prompt-note }

 ### Need to keep track of your Azure usage? here is a way to use github actions to keep track of your usage.
 And send you a Teams message if you are over a certain amount.

 > We will need to enable webhook in Teams and add the webhook to the script, and create a Service Principal with access to the subscription you want to monitor.